TL;DR

 What good looks like: 10-year workmanship + 10-year hardware + 10-year service-call response commitment.

-Red flag #5: They’re vague about who handles the 30% federal tax credit paperwork
+Red flag #5: They’re still pitching the 30% federal tax credit

 Get the 12-point pre-quote checklist